 - Interact with each family member.
 If you have more than one child, spend time with each child individually each day.
 This will make the child feel special and strengthen bonds between you.

 - Eat together.
 Humans have turned the basic need for food into an important time to socialise so turn off the TV and use this time to connect with one another.

 - Spend time together.
 As your children grow older and become more independent, it can be difficult to set aside time together as a family.
 Schedule time and plan activities that you can all enjoy.

 Sunday, 31 March 2013

-This Easter many of us will be spending some much needed quality time with our families.
-However, this time can cause the realisation that our family life is perhaps not as perfect as we’d like it to be.
+Growing up in a relaxed and happy environment can reduce anxiety levels in children.
+However, perhaps family life is not as perfect as we’d like it to be.
 Psychologists have long argued that our relationships with family members have an enormous impact on our well-being.
 It is therefore crucial to put both time and effort into them in order to make them as strong as they can be.
 Here are some tips to help create happy families.